MikeyBurkman/presentation-dev-apis/PITCHME.md

 ---

-@title[Intro2]
+@title[Intro]

 #### Who is your audience?
 @ul
-- Sometimes that user is another developer
+- Might be another developer
-- Sometimes that user barely classifies as a developer
+- Might barely classify as a developer
-- Sometimes that user is yourself, 6 months from now
+- Might be yourself, 6 months from now
 - Regardless, they want to get accomplish their task, with little pain
 @ulend

 ---

-@title[FirstSteps]
+@title[InitialReactions]

 #### Think about initial reactions
 @ul